 Plastic Canvas - Types, Counts, Weights, and More

 Plastic canvas is a craft material of lightweight plastic with a grid of holes, much like embroidery canvas (Aida cloth).
-It is also called vinyl weave or vinyl Aida.
-Plastic canvas is available with different sized holes (indicated by the count listed on the packaging), to accomodate different thicknesses or yarn.
-You can also find plastic canvas in multiple colors (white or clear are the most common though), as well as shapes, such as circles, ovals, squares, and rectangles.
+It is also called vinyl weave, vinyl Aida, and plastic canvas mesh.
+Plastic canvas is available with different sized holes (indicated by the count listed on the packaging), to accommodate different thicknesses of yarn.
+You can also find plastic canvas in multiple colors (white or clear are the most common though), as well as shapes, such as circles, ovals, hearts, stars, squares, crosses, and rectangles.

 Types of Plastic Canvas

-- Ultra-stiff plastic canvas is best for projects need to be a little more sturdy, such as boxes or coasters.
+- Ultra-stiff plastic canvas is best for projects need to be a little sturdier, such as boxes or coasters.
 Any projects that will need to stay flat should use an ultra-stiff plastic canvas.

 - Supersoft plastic canvas works well for projects that will be bent or curved.
 They are more easily shaped and will hold a curve much easier than the Ultra-stiff variety.